-Several cities will host regional Researchers' Grand Prix competitions.
+Several universities will host regional Researchers' Grand Prix competitions.
 The best research communicators selected in these regional competitions will meet in the national finals.
 The winner is then crowned as Norway’s best research communicator.

 - During this time, the participants learn to craft two short presentations on an aspect of their research.

-During the shows, the participants have their chance to convince the audience and a panel of judges about their communication skills.
+- During the shows, the participants have their chance to convince the audience and a panel of judges about their communication skills.

-The participants in the regional and national finals have four exciting minutes to excite and engage the audience and the judges.
+- The participants in the regional and national finals have four exciting minutes to excite and engage the audience and the judges.